 2. Pre-bend the tab down so that they’re started before inserting the top half of the jig.
 According to JSD this step may not be required, but it was simple and could save a lot of frustration or galling of the jig later.
 One end of the upper portion of the jig is beveled to start the rails bending.
 A few light taps with the hammer is all it takes.

-6. Drill the holes.
-As you can see in the jig pictures, the holes are all clearly marked with the required bit size.
+5. Drill the holes.
+When drilling the holes, make sure that the top of the jig is inserted and that the whole assembly is squeezed tightly by the vice to keep the insert locked down.
+As you can see in the jig pictures above, the holes are all clearly marked with the required bit size.
 There were a total of 9 holes to drill and using a drill press took about 10 minutes.
 Take note that two of the #40 holes do not go all the way through.
-They eventually will be combined into a single notch for the Takedown Safey Lever to go through.
-All other holes go through both sides.
-If using a drill press you can drill the holes through from one side.
+They eventually will be combined into a single notch for the Take-down Safety Lever to go through.
+Drill all the holes from one side and then flip the jig over and drill all of the holes from the other side.
+Do not try and drill the holes all the way through from one side.

 7. The takedown safety lever notch needs to be completed.
 In order to do this you cut out the area between the two #40 holes noted earlier.
 I used a Dremel with a diamond bit (7144) to cut this piece out.
 After using the Dremel to knock out the small piece of metal between the #40 holes, I used a small needle file to clean up the slot.